-Since bezel settings are rooted in history, it’s a style you’ll often spot in antique jewelry, however, there are plenty of modern interpretations of bezel settings giving it multiple folds of versatility.
+Since bezel settings are rooted in history, it’s a style you’ll often spot in antique jewelry; however, there are plenty of modern interpretations of bezel settings giving it multiple folds of versatility.

 What to Look for in a Bezel Setting

-Though it can adapt to different stone cuts, Webb notes that a round brilliant cut works especially well in a bezel setting.
-As for pricing, bezel settings “tend to be more expensive as they are more labor-intensive for the jeweler to set the stone and subsequently require more metal weight.”
+- How does pricing compare to other rings?
+As for pricing, bezel settings “tend to be more expensive as they are more labor-intensive for the jeweler to set the stone and subsequently require more metal weight,” Webb says.

-Jemma Wynne Toujours Emerald and Diamond Ring
+Jemma Wynne Bespoke Brazilian Emerald and Diamond Ring

 Nora Kogan Grace Ring

 This antique diamond shines bright in a bezel setting alongside a diamond-encrusted 14k solid yellow gold band.
 If you're looking for a one-of-a-kind antique piece, then consider this your "something old."

 Dana Rebecca Bezel Set Round Halo Engagement Ring

-Michelle Oh Artemis Moon Ring
+Michelle Oh Sol Ring

 Ashley Zhang Pear Cut Diamond Rolling Ring